About the FICO Credit Score

 Each of the three credit agencies has its own formula for building your credit score.
 The original FICO score was developed by Fair Isaac and Company.
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While the formulas vary from one agency to another, all of the agencies use the following to build your credit score:

-- Credit History - How many years have you had credit?
+- Your Credit History - How many years have you had credit?

-- Payment History - Have you paid more than 30 days late?
+- Late Payments - Have you paid more than 30 days late, and how often?

-- Your Credit Card Balances - How many accounts?
+- Your Credit Card Balances - How many accounts do you carry?
 How much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Did you know?
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your score, you have to obtain your score and make certain that the reports from each agency are correct.
-Fair Isaac, the corporation that offered the original FICO score, sells FICO scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
-Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you must get your score and make sure that the credit reports from each credit reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
+Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.